Black Mesa Wireless Service

 - Site Survey - we will make a brief (about 15 minute) visit to your location to check your signal and plan installation.
 We will discuss options with you for the location of the radio to be mounted at your site and where you would like the cable to come into your building from the outside.
 We will tell you at this time what speeds are available at your location.
 If you decide to sign up for service, we will then schedule an installation, most likely at a separate time unless your installation will be very simple.

-- Installation - Installation normally about an hour.
+- Installation - Installation normally takes about two hours.
 Once installation is complete, we will verify that your service is working as it is supposed to, and then bill for initial service.
 This initial bill will include the prorated cost of your selected service level until the end of the month, plus the next month's cost in its entirety.
 Therefore if your service is installed on the first of the month, you will be billed for two months at installation.
 Every subsequent bill will be for only one month of service at a time.

 Terms of Service